jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ### Disk Management in VirtualBox

 For this chapter we will assume that you are using VirtualBox 5.x, but these concepts apply to any virtual machine or Hypervisor.
 This also assumes you have free space on your computer.
-Since the point of this lab is to explore and not production usage, you may want to get an external USB drive and use that for this chapter so as not to fill up your hard drive.
+Since the point of this lab is to explore and not production usage, you may want to get an external USB hard drive and use that for this chapter so as not to fill up your hard drive.

 With your Ubuntu or Fedora virtual machine powered down, let's add some new disks (virtually) to your Linux system.
 The first thing to do is locate the *SETTINGS* button on the VirtualBox main menu.